kamballu/Deep-Visibility/README.md

 ## Simple use case

-We now demonstrate a possible use case of hiding some watermarks usign our approach.
+We now demonstrate a possible use case of hiding some watermarks using our approach.
 Let us add some simple messages (acting as distortions here) and scale the values to a maximum intensity of 4.
 Note that the 'distortion' here is the message as shown below.

 ```python